Audio over IP: Examples of use

 The BBC began using audio contribution over IP in Scotland as part of the BBC Pacific Quay development in Glasgow.
 A similar system has been installed in the Regions of England and will be installed in Wales and Northern Ireland.
 The audio packets are sent using UDP over the BBC's Layer-3 network.
 To reduce the chance that the audio is corrupted, quality of service (QoS) is set to ensure that the packets are given priority over other network traffic.
 The platforms used are the WorldNet Oslo for multiple channel contribution and distribution with the WorldCast Horizon deployed in stereo drop-off locations.

-Audio over IP is even used for large sport events.
+Audio over IP is even used for large sports events.
 More than 1000 Barix IP audio codecs were used to network the various venues of the 2010 Commonwealth Games hosted in India.
 Codecs such as the Tieline i-Mix G3 have been used since 2004 at the Olympic Games for live sports broadcasting.
 These codecs also have the ability to send audio over wireless IP, i.e. 3G and WiFi, as well as other audio transports like POTS, ISDN, satellite and X.21, and have been used at UEFA and FIFA World Cup tournaments.

 Ultra-portable audio-over-IP codecs are also available as smartphone applications to send high-fidelity broadcast-quality audio from remote sites to studios.
 Applications such as Report-IT Live for iPhone can send bidirectional 15 kHz quality audio live with automated jitter buffering, forward error correction and error concealment.
 They can also send 20 kHz quality audio recordings from the phone to a studio via FTP.

 Audio over IP is also used in scientific applications, such as the Neumayer Station in Antarctica, where Barix IP Audio encoders digitize and stream the complete audio spectrum captured by hydrophones underwater to the Alfred Wegener Institute for Polar and Marine Research in Germany.